YoQuieroAyudar/fundraising-API-Interfaces/README.md

 Copy/paste   api.yml in swagger to read/update last API service definition

 ## USER API endpoints
-/signin  for a new user.
+/signin     New user.
 A confirmation email will be sent to validate user.

 /signin/:provider Signin a new user with Facebook.